samith95/shakespearean-pokemon-api/README.md

 ### Integration tests
 The integration tests test calls between the Shakespearean Pokemon API and the external APIs, for example, this is done to check whether the external application has changed request formats

-Open terminal in the root of the project
+Open terminal in the root of the project, If these are run, the limit of translation requests (defined in the Dependant APIs section below) will be reached.

 ```
 go test ./... -run Integration